iffybooks/host-a-website-at-home/README.md

 <img src="images/vlcsnap-2024-05-04-18h14m47s352.png" />

-# Update your system software
+# ▶ Update your software

 ❏ Now that you're connected to the internet, you'll want to update your software packages.
 This step is important because some packages may need updates for security reasons.